Tre Ford: Edmonton Elks

 Despite Ford's personal success of 2023, the Elks signed McLeod Bethel-Thompson on January 7, 2024, with his salary making him the presumptive starter in place of Ford.
 Elks Assistant GM Geroy Simon later confirmed this by stating "Tre is the long-term answer and McLeod is the answer right now".
 Following an 0–7 start to the 2024 season, the Elks announced that Ford would make his first start of the season in their Week 9 game versus the Saskatchewan Roughriders.
 Ford led the Elks to their first win of the season, a 42–31 victory.
 He started the next game against the BC Lions, but suffered a rib injury and missed the remainder of the game along with the team's next two games.
 Upon returning to the roster, Bethel-Thompson continued to start, giving Ford time to recover.
 Following a bye in week 15, Ford returned to start against the Blue Bombers and faced his brother, Tyrell Ford, for the first time.
 However, Ford struggled in the game, completing 10 of 17 pass attempts for 131 passing yards with two interceptions and a lost fumble, and was replaced by Bethel-Thompson in the fourth quarter in a 27–14 loss.
 While clinging to playoff hopes, interim head coach Jarious Jackson announced that Bethel-Thompson would start in the following week, which was also a loss to the Blue Bombers.
 With the Elks eliminated from the playoffs following Bethel-Thompson's loss to the Roughriders, Ford started the last two games of the regular season, winning both and improving his season record as a starter to 4–1 as the Elks finished 7–11.
 Ford dressed in 16 regular season games where he completed 18 of 117 pass attempts for 1,137 yards with ten touchdowns and five interceptions.

 As a pending free agent entering the 2025 season, Ford was named the top available player in the February 2025 pool.
 Rather than test free agency, Ford signed a three-year contract extension with Edmonton on December 6, 2024.
 Ford began the 2025 season as the Elks' starting quarterback but was benched for Cody Fajardo after a 1–4 start.
+In his five starts, Ford completed 82 of 121 pass attempts for 984 yards with five passing touchdowns and three interceptions, along with 16 carries for 152 yards and one rushing touchdown.
+Fajardo played in the remaining 13 games and Ford did not attempt a pass for the rest of the season.
+Fajardo signed an extension as the presumptive starter entering the 2026 season and Ford was later released on January 30, 2026.